rlop74/expense-budget-tracker/README.md

 Can use chart.js

 ### Mentor's Comments
-- [ ] Improve Responsive Design on desktop, laptop and mobile screens (add 540 and 412)
+- [x] Improve Responsive Design on desktop, laptop and mobile screens
 - [ ] Add interaction on Contact form to save to localStorage when submitted
 - [ ] Add features on the Category dropdown
     - [ ] localStorage